Context Engineering in the Agentic‑AI Era — and How to Cook It

 1. Stuff-the-window

-What: Dump every possible document, memory, and example into the context window on every query.
+What: Dump every possible document, memory, and example into context on every query.

 2. Unvalidated tool results